rhoneyager/libicedb/pages/mydoc/mydoc_git.md

 ---
-title: How to use git and contribute to libicedb
+title: How to use Git and contribute to libicedb
 tags: [getting_started, troubleshooting, collaboration]
 last_updated: May 23, 2018
 keywords: git, jekyll, documentation